anyaparekh/598APE-HW3-FA25/README.md

 This repository contains code for homework 3 of 598APE.

+The main branch contains all optimizations.
 To run each of the optimizations, checkout to its branch!
 ### Optimization Branches

 | Branch | Description |